 Ride Headquarters.
 HQ is the scenic Schreiner University in Kerrville.
 Consistent with our relaxed approach, we do not have a “mass start”.
 We do encourage riders to get on the road before 9ish, since our rest stop operating hours are based on riders starting at 8ish.
 Rest stop hours will be shown on the maps.
 At the start points, make new friends or meet up with old ones and ride at your own pace.

 Routes.
-Routes are finalized for the 2020 ride!
-Expect the delightful, scenic, low traffic roads that you have come to expect......PLUS:
+For 2021, expect the delightful, scenic, low traffic roads that you have come to expect......PLUS:

 New this year, local cyclists added some of their favorite ride extensions onto classic EHCT routes, premiering roads that never been used in EHCT rides before!
 Check out the SECRET SPURS:

-1) Maps and cue sheets will be sent to all registrants by approximately 3 weeks before the tour.
+1) Digital Maps and cue sheets will available to all registrants by mid-March.
 We are finding that people increasingly do not want the 10 or so pages of paper that end up getting thrown away.
 (And yes, frankly it has gotten really expensive!)
 Save a tree and print the ones you really want if you need them.

 2) More and more people are using GPS files on their smartphones or with a GPS computer like Garmin or Wahoo.
 In your on-line confirmation, we will provide download links to all routes at ridewithgps.com.
 RidewithGPS does not require users to register or pay any additional fees, freely permits downloading gpx & tcx format files to multiple GPS-compatible cycling computers, and is easy to update if/when routes change.

 3) Color-coded arrows matching the paper maps will be placed on the roads before and at all turns.
 Note that in case of rain (or mischievous residents), these can vanish.

 ALL RIDERS ARE REQUIRED TO WEAR CPSC APPROVED SAFETY HELMETS